ijlyttle/covidStates/workflow/README.md

     At this stage, `00-import.Rmd` looks like
     [this](https://github.com/ijlyttle/covidStates/blob/create-import/workflow/00-import.Rmd).
-    In the YAML metadata, you’ll see :
+    In the YAML metadata, you’ll see:

     ``` yaml
     title: "00-import"